mylofi/local-data-lock/README.md

 This library can securely lock (encrypt) data in the local client, with no servers needed.
 The encrypted data *might also be* stored locally on the client device; for this purpose, please strongly consider using the [**Local Vault** library](https://github.com/mylofi/local-vault).

 However, the encrypted data (by default, represented as a base64 encoded string) might be transmitted and stored elsewhere, such as on an app's servers.
-The cryptographic keypair may also be used for digital signatures to verify secure data transmission.
+The cryptographic keypair may also be used for digital signatures to verify secure data transmission, using the `signData()` and `verifySignature()` methods.

 This cryptographic keypair is protected locally on the user's device in a biometric passkey; the user can easily unlock (decrypt) their data, or verify a received data transmission from their other device, by presenting a biometric factor to retrieve the keypair.